AKA how to be worth more than a dime

 The five functions of a high-performing team

-A while back, I read Pat Lencioni's "The 5 Dysfunctions of a Team" (here's a good summary of the book).
-It's a business fable, a made up story to highlight universal principles.
-In it he shares the story of a tech company that seemingly has everything going for it.
-Great market, high-profile leadership talent, a great product, and more.
+A while back, I read Pat Lencioni’s “The 5 Dysfunctions of a Team” (here’s a good summary of the book).
+It’s a business fable, a made-up story to highlight universal principles.
+In it, he shares the story of a tech company that seemingly has everything going for it: great market, high-profile leadership talent, a great product, and more.
 The problem is this company is not growing like it should.

 Trust

-If you want to succeed in your mission, your first question on our teams should be, "Do we trust each other?"
-If the answer is no, it's time to begin the hard work of building that trust.
-This is especially important in a remote work environment where we don't interact as much as we normally would to build social bonds.
+If a team doesn’t trust one another, they’ll never achieve results together.
+Trust is foundational because if you don’t have trust, you can’t disagree in a healthy way, commit even when you don’t fully agree, and hold each other accountable for agreed-upon results.
+If you want to succeed in your mission, your first question on your teams should be, “Do we trust each other?”
+If the answer is no, it’s time to begin the hard work of building that trust.
+This is especially important in a remote work environment where we don’t interact as much as we normally would to build social bonds.

 Conflict

-This is hard for a lot of people because we don't like to rock the boat.
-But I'll tell you, you’re going to do great things as a company, people in the organization will have different opinions on how to get there.
-In fact, one of Hastings' marks of an A player is "diverse backgrounds and perspectives."
-Because of this, it's crucial you get good at healthy debate.
+This is hard for a lot of people because we don’t like to rock the boat.
+But I’ll tell you, if you’re going to do great things as a company, people in the organization will have different opinions on how to get there.
+In fact, one of Hastings’ marks of an A player is “diverse backgrounds and perspectives.”
+Because of this, it’s crucial you get good at healthy debate.
+The best ideas are rarely birthed from groupthink.
+You need to poke and prod, push and pull.
+Netflix calls this “farm for dissent.”
+As Hastings and Meyer write, “The more you actively farm for dissent, and the more you encourage a culture of expressing disagreement openly, the better the decisions that will be made in your company.
+This is true for any company of any size in any industry.”
+You can see how these things build.
+If you don’t trust your team, you’ll never have this level of transparency in the way you communicate with one another.

 Commitment

 At some point, you have to make a call as a team.
 After all the back and forth of healthy debate, you need to move forward.
 Who does this?
 The project driver.
 The leader.
-That's her job.
-The team's job is to—agree or disagree—commit.
+That’s her job.
+The team’s job is to—agree or disagree—commit.
+Commitment isn’t about consensus.
+It’s about knowing you were heard and considered.
+It’s about showing up for the leader and the team when it’s go time, even if you think there’s a better way.
+Obviously, you can’t do this if you don’t trust and haven’t had a healthy discussion.

 Accountability